anth-dj-uol/geog5003_practicals/docs/index.markdown

 #### Plot

 The main plot shows the current state of the model simulation.
 Agents are rendered as black dots while they are actively moving about the environment.
 When an agent's store reaches capacity, it will be rendered as a grey dot.
-The environment cells are rendered from bright yellow to dark purple, representing low values and high values, respectively.
+The environment cells are rendered from bright yellow to dark purple, representing low resource values and high resource values, respectively.

 #### Menu Actions
 - **Run model** - starts a new model simulation